jontejada/XMLHttpRequest/README.md

 You can add `.json` to a subreddit URL to create a JSON endpoint.
 For example: `http://www.reddit.com/r/aww.json`

-Print to the console these 2 things of each post returned:
+Print to the console 3 things of each post returned:

 1. The title
 1. The thumbnail URL